The Teaching of Reading at Pentland Infant and Nursery School

 Teaching children to read is of paramount importance at Pentland Infant and Nursery School.
 We believe reading is a life enhancing skill that is the entitlement of every child.
 We offer a balanced and creative, yet systematic, approach to the teaching of reading throughout the school; one which provides children with a teaching and application of phonics, alongside a focus on exploring comprehension, meaning and reading enjoyment.
 We encourage children to love books, to love reading, to love finding out information and to love sharing stories together.

-At Pentland Infant and Nursery School we start to teach reading in Nursery – this involves handling books, sharing stories, talking about books, including books on our displays, labelling areas and objects in the classroom and basic phonic recognition.
+At Pentland Infant and Nursery School we start to teach reading in Nursery, where children experience handling books, sharing stories, talking about books, including books on our displays, labelling areas and objects in the classroom and basic phonic recognition.
 Children are also encouraged to borrow books for story sharing sessions at home.

-These approaches are continued into Reception class, with children also progressing onto daily phonics lessons in small groups, where they are taught using a systematic, synthetic phonic approach as the prime strategy to develop word recognition.
+These approaches are continued into Reception.
+During the first weeks of Reception, children also progress onto daily phonics lessons in small groups, where they are taught using a systematic, synthetic phonic approach as the prime strategy to develop word recognition.
 The main phonics scheme used within school is Letters and Sounds.

 Guided Reading is taught throughout the school from mid-year within Reception Class.
 At all stages teachers plan a series of reading activities for pupils to complete to enable them to read and comprehend a range of different texts.
 Children are also offered individual reading sessions with staff on a weekly basis.
-They take reading scheme and library books home on a regular basis.
+They take a reading scheme and library book home on a regular basis.
 E-Books are also assigned to pupils on a weekly basis.

 We offer a range of structured reading interventions for those children who require further support and assistance in any area of reading.
 Some children are offered additional sessions with a trained adult.
 When taking part in a focussed reading intervention, we use a Better Reading Programme (BRP), which gives 1:1 support for 30 sessions over a 10 week period.

 We place a great emphasis on providing training for all teachers and teaching assistants in effective and proven approaches to the teaching of reading.

 The school is committed to investing in reading materials.
-The school has recently invested in new reading books and now provides a variety of reading schemes, including Story World, Big Cats, Project X and Bugs Club.
+The school has recently invested in new reading books.
+We have Reading Planet and Phonic Bug guided reading books.
 These books are all leveled and matched to our phonics scheme of work.
 This allows teachers to gradually increase the challenge offered to children, whilst maintaining the correct level of support to allow each child a sense of achievement and aid their reading comprehension.